 Poorav Rohatgi T’10, is an Associate in the Business Litigation Practice Group in the Houston office of Haynes and Boone, LLP.
 His legal practice includes breach of contract and business torts and government enforcement areas, including matters dealing with the Securities Exchange Act, Foreign Corrupt Practices Act, federal Anti-Kickback Statute, and U.S. sanctions.

 Jonathan Silver, T’75, P’04, P’06, is clinical professor of psychiatry at New York University School of Medicine.
 Dr. Silver is a Fellow and past president of the American Neuropsychiatric Association.
-He has authored over 35 papers and 45 chapters, and he has edited three books, including Neuropsychiatry of Traumatic Brain Injury, the first comprehensive volume that reviews this subject, and the second expanded edition of this book, Textbook of Traumatic Brain Injury (2005).
+He has authored over 45 papers and 65 chapters, and he has edited six books, including Neuropsychiatry of Traumatic Brain Injury, the first comprehensive volume that reviews this subject, and the third edition of the Textbook of Traumatic Brain Injury (2019).
 He has been listed in Best Doctors in America since 1993 for the area of neuropsychiatry.

 Mark Thierfelder T ‘86 and Rutgers University, JD ‘92, is a partner and a member of the Policy Committee at Dechert LLP, an international law firm with top-ranked practices in corporate and securities, complex litigation, finance and real estate, and financial services and asset management.
 As chair of Dechert’s global corporate and securities group and chair of the firm’s global private equity practice, he concentrates his practice on private equity transactions and mergers and acquisitions (both domestic and international).
 He is consistently recognized as a leading lawyer in these practice areas by a number of legal directories including Chambers USA, The Legal 500 and IFLR.
 In addition, he is a trustee, chair of institutional advancement and a member of the executive committee of the National Humanities Center, based in Research Triangle Park, a trustee, chair of the Finance Committee, Treasurer and member of the executive committee of Princeton Day School in Princeton, New Jersey, and a member of the advisory board.